ThinkCreatively/Toy-Problems/README.md

 # Toy-Problems
-All toy problems I have worked on
+All toy problems I have worked on with different approaches:
+### Aproaches:
+~ Sliding Window - creating a "window" and moving it across an array or object <br />
+~ Frequency Counter - Count how many times 'X' appears <br />
+~ Multiple Pointers - Using pointers for comparison

+### Recurision
+~ Helper function - Helper function recursion
+~ Recursive Function - Single function invoking itself